A restoration project at the heart of the Guatemalan Maya Biosphere.

 Director

-Baltazar represents our organisation and oversees its main activities.
+Baltazar represents our organisation, oversees its main activities, teaches and expands our local network.
 He is the founder of the project.

 Emanuel Giron